 Dr. Bir pursues research that connects various social service systems and varied research disciplines to improve policy and practice to support vulnerable children and families.
 She currently leads several contracts to evaluate complex health and social policy interventions.
 These interventions include innovative interventions to improve access to quality health care, provide financial incentives for asset development, and improve communication and family strength during stressful circumstances like incarceration and re-entry.
+She has published two textbooks with distinguished collaborators, and as a leader, like to focus on catalyzing collective genius.

 Previously, Dr. Bir worked as senior economist at Health Economics Research and as research associate at Harvard School of Public Health and Harvard Medical School’s Department of Health Care Policy.